SciBorgs/SciGuides/reference-sheets/Command-based.md

 Commands safely direct those subsystems to perform actions in a wide suite of ways.
 They can be chained together in parallel or made sequential to one another, among other handy functions.

-While these are generally their definitions, there's a fair bit of nuance to both.
+These are general definitions; there's actually a fair bit of nuance to both.

 ## [Subsystems](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html)

-For our purposes, all subsystems extend WPILib's `SubsystemBase`, providing command safety functionality, its [inherited periodic methods](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html#periodic), and [default commands](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html#default-commands).
+For our purposes, all subsystems extend WPILib's `SubsystemBase`.
+It provides command safety functionality, its [inherited periodic methods](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html#periodic), and [default commands](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html#default-commands).
 See in greater detail on [the official WPILib docs](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html).

-Advanced readers may want to know [more about what a subsystem is](#a-word-on-what-makes-a-subsystem-a-subsystem).
+Advanced readers may want to know [more about specifics that define subsystems](#a-word-on-what-makes-a-subsystem-a-subsystem).

 ## [Commands](https://docs.wpilib.org/en/stable/docs/software/commandbased/commands.html)

 Commands represent robot actions with the hardware.
-They should be used for actions that may interfere with how the robot is run (i.e actual robot actions or changing PID constants) or cause dangerous movement.
+They should be used for actions that may interfere with how the robot is run (i.e actual robot movement or changing PID constants.)

 Every individual command has a defined structure, with methods that are called when it begins, throughout its runtime, and when it ends (as a result of a set end condition OR by interruption).
 Check the [official docs](https://docs.wpilib.org/en/stable/docs/software/commandbased/commands.html) for specfics.

 A nice list of these individual commands can be found under the subclasses of WPILib's [Command class](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html).

-We avoid using specific control commands like the `PIDCommand` or `SwerveControllerCommand` as they limit our precision and capabilities compared to using their components individually.
+_Note: we avoid using specific control commands like `PIDCommand` or `SwerveControllerCommand` as they limit our precision and capabilities compared to using their components individually._

 ### Command Compositions